swang373/cms_figure/README.md

 ## Usage Examples

-In lieu of an API reference, I'll introduce the features of the package through Python snippets (which assume ROOT and cms_figure have been imported).
-All of the classes and functions have detailed docstrings, so you can pass them to the builtin `help` function in a Python interpreter.
+In lieu of an API reference, I'll introduce the features of the package through code snippets (which assume that ROOT and cms_figure have been imported).
+All of the classes and functions have detailed docstrings, so you can pass them to the builtin `help` function in a Python interpreter if you want to know more.

 ### 1. Plotting with the CMS Physics TDR Style

 The official plotting style for CMS figures is the physics technical design report (P-TDR) style.
-This is usually set by the `setTDRStyle` function provided by PubComm, which creates a `ROOT.TStyle` object with the correct style attributes and sets it as the global ROOT plotting style.
-However, the style object is never returned to the user, who may need to fiddle with only one or two style attributes to touch up their figures.

-The `TDRStyle` context manager provides a potentially more convenient way to set the plotting style.
-It is a subclass of `ROOT.TStyle` that can be invoked using a `with` statement:
+The `TDRStyle` context manager provides a Pythonic way of setting the plotting style using `with` statements:

 ```python
 with cms_figure.TDRStyle():